Overview

 Create a new Galileo logger to log traces and spans to

 If you are using the Galileo wrappers or decorators, Galileo automatically create new logging sessions, traces, and spans for you.
-Seeing as you are doing everything manually, you will need to create a new logger.Import the Galileo logger
+Seeing as you are doing everything manually, you will need to create a new logger.Create a logger instance

 Conclude and flush the logger

-main function in Python, or the end of the app.ts file in TypeScript:Run the app to log the trace
+main function in Python, or the end of the app.ts file in TypeScript:View the logged trace

 Add spans